 - If you do not have a mixer, you can mix by hand in this step.
 Add the butter, egg, flour, and salt.
 Beat on low speed for 3 minutes.
 Dough will be soft.

-- Place the dough in a greased bowl (I use nonstick spray to grease) and cover with plastic wrap or aluminum foil.
+- 1st rise: Place the dough in a greased bowl (I use nonstick spray to grease) and cover with plastic wrap or aluminum foil.
 Place in a slightly warm environment to rise until doubled in size, around 60-90 minutes.
 (If desired, use my warm oven trick for rising.
 See my answer to Where Should Dough Rise? in my Baking with Yeast Guide.)

 - As the dough rises, prepare the filling and topping in the next steps and grease a 9×5-inch loaf pan.

 - Make the cream cheese filling: In a large bowl using a hand mixer or a stand mixer fitted with a paddle attachment, beat all of the filling ingredients together until combined.
 Cover tightly and set aside until ready to use.
 (Don’t refrigerate unless making well in advance.
 It’s easiest to spread on the dough when at room temperature.
 If refrigerated, let it come to room temperature before spreading on dough in step 7.)